AnthonnyMitch/README-Generator-/README.md

   ## Description:

-  Generate Professional README files in a mater of secons.
+  Generate Professional README files in a mater of seconds.
 This app allow user to generate README files for their repositories in a very essay way.
 By runnig this generator user will created a README file displaying a description of the project, Technologies used, installation, and much more.

   ## Technologies use: